-The canine brain ages like any other organ in the dog’s body, resulting in a deterioration of how your dog thinks, learns and remembers; which in turn alters both your life and your dog’s.
-Canine cognitive dysfunction syndromes (CDS) are degenerative brain diseases that are often over-looked until the signs become so advanced that it may be too late to help the dog or its owner.
+A dog’s brain ages like any other organ in the dog’s body, resulting in a deterioration of how your dog thinks, learns and remembers; which in turn alters both your life and your dog’s.
+Cognitive dysfunction syndromes (CDS) in dogs are degenerative brain diseases that are often over-looked until the signs become so advanced that it may be too late to help the dog or its owner.

 Cognitive dysfunction is a progressive problem that cannot be cured, so early recognition and treatment could buy some extra quality time.
 But even these prophylactic measures cannot provide much help for a dog that is in the end-stages of cognitive decline.
-It’s crucial to diagnose this disease and start making early changes to your dog’s diet and adding anti-oxidant supplements like cannabidiol (CBD) to help support normal brain aging as the dog hits its senior years.
+It’s crucial to diagnose this disease and start making early changes to your dog’s diet and adding anti-oxidant supplements like cannabidiol (CBD) to help support normal brain aging as the dog heads into its geriatric years.

 Cognitive Dysfunction Syndromes (CDS) is a decline in learning, memory or awareness due to the age-related changes within the brain, and they are represented clinically by a group of signs related to varying states of dementia.
 The exact cause of cognitive dysfunction in dogs is not known, but beta-amyloid peptides (protein) are present in dog’s brain with CDS, as well as an increase in toxic free radicals and possible circulatory problems that contribute to brain neurons dying off, eventually showing signs of abnormal aging and mental deterioration.

 However, there is such a thing as ‘normal aging’ in dogs.
-So while some aspects of your dog’s cognitive function do decline with age–CDS should be considered a pathological dysfunction and not a normal process of aging that every dog has to experience.
+So while some aspects of your dog’s emotional reaction and intellectual functions do decline with age, CDS should be considered a pathological dysfunction and not a normal process of aging that every dog has to experience.

-Similar to cognitive dysfunction in people, particularly Alzheimer’s disease, the loss of mental acuity in canine dementia is not well understood.
-But research is uncovering important causes and potential treatments for canine senility and cognitive dysfunction syndromes.
+Similar to memory dysfunction in people, particularly Alzheimer’s disease, the loss of intellectual acuity in canine dementia is not well understood.
+But research is uncovering important causes and potential treatments for senility and perception dysfunction syndromes in our K9 companions.

 One major difference between dogs and humans developmental dementia is that dogs don’t get the tau protein, which forms neurofibriliary tangles in human brains, but dogs do get the ß-amyloid plaques.
 These deposits cause them to become confused, not remember things and lose the ability to figure things out that were previously commonly recognizable.

 Tragically, in more advanced cases of dementia, a senile dog may no longer recognize the face or understand voice commands of it’s loving owner.
-Early awareness and intervention can help reduce progressive neurological deterioration for the majority of senior canines.
+Early awareness and intervention can help reduce progressive neurological deterioration for the majority of older, mature dogs.